 athenahealth's research into the characteristics of high-performing service companies has surfaced a new metric for workforce health: self-perceived capability.

-“Capability," a term derived from research into service organizations, is not about a physician's clinical skills.
-Rather, it's a measure of how effectively the organization supports the physician.
-Capable physicians, as we've defined them, agree that they have the tools, resources, information, and latitude to provide high-quality patient care.
+“Capability," a term derived from research into service organizations and now validated by athenahealth for use in healthcare, is a measure of how effectively the organization supports the physician.
+Physicians with self-perceived capability agree that they have the tools, resources, information, and latitude to provide high-quality patient care.

 And capability can be measured for both clinical and non-clinical staff.
 It represents how well the organization has designed jobs and systems to ensure that all team members have the tools to work at the top of their licenses.